Macmillan Collector’s Library publisher Harriet Sanders introduces the work of the gripping classic crime novelist, Graham Greene.

 There are few authors today who straddle the divide between literary and commercial publishing, novelists whose books hit the bestseller lists and who can create a gripping plot, expertly conjure up a myriad of different settings and whose characters have real depth.
 If you’re a fan of authors like this – such as William Boyd, John le Carré, or Sebastian Faulks – then discover our guide to Graham Greene's books.

 You may well know Graham Greene’s books through their screen adaptations.
-There’s Richard Attenborough’s chilling performance as Pinkie in the film noir, Brighton Rock and Carol Reed’s dark and brooding film, The Third Man stars Orson Welles as Harry Lime.
+There’s Richard Attenborough’s chilling performance as Pinkie in the film noir Brighton Rock and Carol Reed’s dark and brooding film, The Third Man, stars Orson Welles as Harry Lime.

 So where did Greene’s unique style and choice of such varied subject matter come from?
-From 1926 to 1930 he was Sub-editor at The Times and continued to work as a freelance journalist for many years.
-During WW2, the Secret Intelligence Service sent him to Sierra Leone and he was also recruited into MI6.
+From 1926 to 1930 he was sub-editor at The Times and continued to work as a freelance journalist for many years.
+During World War Two, the Secret Intelligence Service sent him to Sierra Leone and he was also recruited into MI6.
 He travelled all over the globe in an era when many countries were inaccessible to all but the most intrepid travellers.
 It’s no wonder then that his writing vividly recreates on the page the sweaty heat of Cuba, the seedy seaside town of Brighton or the cold war paranoia of post-war Vienna?
 As a convert to Catholicism, Greene’s own tormented relationship with his faith is injected into the running themes of faith and disillusionment through much of his writing.

-Where to start with Graham Greene:
+Where to start with Graham Greene

-Other books by Graham Greene:
+Other books by Graham Greene

 For more timeless literature, discover our edit of essential classic books to read at least once in your lifetime.